Sydney-Informatics-Hub/Somatic-ShortV/README.md

 ### 5. Gather intervals and sort into a single, multisample PoN

 Gather and sort interval cohort PoN to a single VCFs into a single, multisample sorted and indexed PoN VCF.
+This job performs these commands as a single task.

 Set the config variable and submit the job: